 Perhaps you have been thrown into the distance leadership world unexpectedly, or maybe you took a role as a distance leader and are now unhappy with a feeling of isolation.
 You’re not alone, but you may need to be connected to others.
 Before running away from the opportunities that distance leadership provides, spend some time thinking through your social needs and what you can do to make sure you have the interactions you need.

 What experiences have you had around staying connected with others as a distance leader?
 Do you have a strategy that works especially well for you?
 If so, I’d like to hear it!

 Working as a remote leader requires some critical personal preparation.
 Fried and Hansson’s book, Remote: Office Not Required includes a great chapter entitled “How to Collaborate Remotely,” with excellent advice on developing a winning personal strategy for being a virtual worker and leader.
-The following affiliate link will allow you to get a copy from Amazon.com.
-Please note that I do receive a small commission at no cost to you.
+The following links will allow you to get a copy from Amazon.com.